alpacahq/alpaca-docs/content/trading/getting-started.md

 ## How to Place Orders Through the SDK

-In this section, we'll run through an example of placing a market buy for 0.1 units of Bitcoin and then a market sell order for that purchased Bitcoin, closing our position.
+In this section, we'll run through an example of placing a market buy for Bitcoin and view our open positions through the SDK.
 To see more involved examples of placing orders, visit [Understand Orders](../../trading/orders) or
 [Order Type ABCs with Alpaca Trade API](https://colab.research.google.com/drive/1ofIXDspe4LNXH7CXfArxOZuIOoAg1Uak?usp=sharing).

 {{< tabs "historical-data" >}}